bp4mc2/bp4mc2/doc/Skos-lex.md

 ## Classes
 ### [Act](http://bp4mc2.org/def/skos-lex#Act)
-*An Act is a legal construc representing a set of activities, performed by an Actor and with respect to some Object.*
+*An Act is a legal construct representing a set of activities, performed by an Actor and with respect to some Object.*
 An Act is a subclass of a skos:Concept.
 ### [Norm](http://bp4mc2.org/def/skos-lex#Norm)
 *A Norm affects an Act.
 It implies what 'ought' or 'should not' be done with regard to an Act.
 A Norm represents the set of rules that apply to an Act.*